Course Overview

 • Take part in MSA Live, the MSA’s annual programme of student-led live projects in MLA Part 1.

-• In MLA Part 2, become a member of one of our research-led ateliers alongside architecture students from the MArch and BA Architecture.
+• In MLA Part 2, become a member of one of our research-led ateliers and work collaboratively with architecture students from the MArch and BA Architecture.

 • Exhibit your work in our annual degree show celebrating the achievements of students from across the MSA and School of Art.